pmalhaire/askBarrel/article.md

 ##### practical example

 example : Maybe is a an applicative it's used to have a `simple` box which is empty or contain a value.
-A list of one or zero value
+A list of one or zero value.

 an empty `Maybe` value is `Nothing`.